J-O-B/game-project/README.md

 Multiple bugs were found in the creation of this project.

-IOS Bug: (Older versions of IOS)
+Older Safari & Internet Explorer Bug:

-> The JavaScript in this project does not run on older IOS devices but has been tested on IOS 14.2 with no faults.
+> The JavaScript in this project does not run on older versions of Safari & Internet explorer but has been tested on newer versions of Safari & Microsoft Edge with no faults.
 The problem seems to be with ".click" and ".on("click,...)".
-> After checking for a fix online, it seems as though this is a widespread bug that has been solved on all newer IOS devices.
->
-> To try and fix this issue, I have followed guidelines online including setting the cursor to pointer and using touchstart, however, this is still a problem on older IOS versions, as this problem seems to be bigger than this project, and only has compatability issues with older (outdated) versions of the Safari browser.
+As the problem seems to be with outdated browsers, it seems as though these browsers have since fixed the problem themselves through updates in newer versions.

+* Fix: This is a widespread problem with older browsers and has been updated for newer, active browser versions.
+For example Internet explorer has now been deemed as obsolete by Microsoft and replaced by Edge.
+As this code works on up to date browsers, I have not solved this bug as it seems as though it is bigger and more widespread than just my code.

 IOS Bug: (Double Tap Zoom)

 > Although several mobile devices have this feature, it was discovered on an iPhone.
 While playing the game, if a user wanted to rapidly press a keypad button, the zoom
 > function of the phone would start and make the game very difficult to play.

-To fix this I added CSS to the "key-buttons" (touch-action: manipulation;) This now stops
+* Fix: To fix this problem, I have added the css "touch-action: manipulation" to the game keypad.
+This disables the 'double tap zoom' on mobile and tablet devices.
-> devices from zooming if the keypad buttons are pressed in rapid succession or a 'double-tap'.

-Internet Explorer: (Old Browser)

-> There is a similar bug with the old Microsoft Internet Explorer as seen in the older versions of IOS and Safari.
-This problem seems to be with the same jQuery and
-> certain JavaScript elements, such as "getElementByClassName".
-As this browser is now outdated, and this project running smoothly on the newer Microsoft Edge I
-> decided, given this browser is now outdated and obsolete that I would not correct my code to cater for an obsolete service.

 Unwanted Navigation:

 > Probably one of the most strange problems I have come across was this bug.
 On the Social page, there is a button at the bottom of the card labeled Email.
 Connected to this
 > button is an event that will bring the user to the contact form if clicked.
 On testing, this button was displaying the "Settings" page when clicked, I was unable to find any
-> reference to why this was happening which is why in the general.js file, I have specifically added "$(".settings").hide();" to stop this from happening.
+> reference to why this was happening.

+* Fix: To fix this problem I have specifically added code to stop the settings screen from showing on email button clicks.

 Rotation Of Blocks:

-> This one is still a handful to understand completely, originally I got stuck on this feature so tried multiple possible solutions found on W3 schools, and StackOverflow.
-> Luckily this problem can be solved quite easily by transposing a 2D array and JavaScript will do the hard work!
+> When I first made this game, I was unable to rotate the blocks.
+One way I considered was creating different strings for each possible rotation of a block, then when a user pressed a button I would replace the block with an entirely new string.

+* Fix: To solve this issue, I found a fix in transposing a 2d array.
+I have referenced this part specifically in my code.

 --------------------